CYZ-A Horizontal Self-Priming Oil Pump

 8. After 3-4 hours of operation, perform a final check.
 If no abnormal phenomena occur, the installation can be considered satisfactory.
 During trial operation, check the bearing temperature, which should not exceed 70°C.

-9. If the pump bearing housing has a cooling chamber, a cooling water connection should be provided with an internal diameter of 12 for the hose or plastic pipe, with a thread size of M12x1.25.
+9. If the pump bearing housing has a cooling chamber, a cooling water connection should be provided with an internal diameter of 12 mm for the hose or plastic pipe, with a thread size of M12x1.25.

 10. If a check valve is installed in the pump’s discharge pipeline and it prevents the pump from discharging gas smoothly during self-priming, a small vent pipe and valve should be added at the pump’s outlet.